MicrosoftDocs/azure-devops-docs/docs/artifacts/collaborate-with-packages.md

 ## Components and composition

-Componentization is the act of separating and structuring of your product into a set of components.
-Most .NET projects already have some notion of components in the form of the projects in your solution.
-For example, a simple website might have a front-end component, a data access component, and a model/data storage component.
+Componentization is the process of dividing and organizing your product into distinct components.
+Most .NET projects already have some notion of components in the form of the projects within the solution.
+For instance, a basic website may consist of a front-end component, a data access component, and a model/data storage component.

-## Source componentization
+## Source composition

 As your product grows, the solution and the project model can become inefficient.
 Changes take longer to integrate and are harder to merge, the build gets slower, and components start to grow from a single project to multiple projects.
 Generally, this is the point at which teams start breaking out these sets of related projects into separate solutions.